GessyBoy/GessyBoy/README.md

 Added the `Wed Nov 22 2023`

-Last update on Sun Dec 31 2023
+Last update on Mon Jan 01 2024

-🤖 This README.md is updated with hate, by thebot ❤️
+🤖 This README.md is updated with wickedness, by thebot ❤️

 A big thank you to @Melvynx